rahul-chakradhari/Live-polling-system/README.md

 # 🗳️ Live Polling System

-A real-time web application that simulates a live classroom polling environment using **React** and **Socket.IO**.
-Built for interactive learning and real-time student engagement, this system supports two personas: **Teacher** and **Student** — each with tailored functionality.
+A real-time web application that simulates a live classroom polling environment using React and Socket.IO.
+Built for interactive learning and real-time student engagement, this system supports two personas: Teacher and Student — each with tailored functionality.

 ## 🔍 Overview